-Wage theft is an epidemic among low-wage workers.
+Wage theft Wage theft is an epidemic among low-wage workers.
 One study found that more than two-thirds experienced at least one pay-related violation in their previous work week, including some workers who were paid less than the minimum wage and others who were not paid overtime wages owed to them.
 Wage theft leads to poverty and homelessness for both workers and their families.
 Although it's usually already illegal, low-wage workers are the least able to enforce their rights.
-They don't have the knowledge or resources to obtain legal help, and they fear retaliation if they try.
-The victims need new legislation with tougher penalties and realistic enforcement mechanisms so workers will have both the incentive to report wage theft and the confidence that the system will protect them.

-Ban credit checks by employers

-Nearly half of employers now require job applicants to consent to a credit check.
+They often don't have the knowledge or resources to obtain legal help, and they fear retaliation if they try to demand what they deserve.
+These workers need new legislation with tougher penalties and realistic enforcement mechanisms so they will have both the incentive to report wage theft and the confidence that the system will protect them.
+Ban credit checks by employers Nearly half of employers now require job applicants to consent to a credit check.
 Sometimes current employees are asked to do the same.
 And yet, credit checks are not designed as an employment screening tool and there is no research that suggests people with poor credit reports become poor employees.
 There are many reasons why Americans might have bad credit scores.
-Often it's because of an injury or illness that caused a lot of bills.
+Often it's because of an injury or illness where treatment caused a lot of bills.
 In recent years, many small business owners racked up bad credit scores because of the effects of the financial downturn.
 And sometimes bad credit was caused by identity theft or simple reporting mistakes that remain in the records of one of the credit bureaus.
-In addition, the practice discriminates against individuals who don't have affluent families who can bail them out of debt.
+In addition, the practice discriminates against individuals who don't have affluent families to bail them out of debt.
 That's why several states and cities have enacted laws to forbid employers from conducting credit checks on workers or job applicants.
+Ban the Box After the terrorist attacks of September 11, 2001, an increasing number of federal, state and local governments required employees and contractors to submit to criminal background checks.
+In recent years, private employers have also demanded criminal history checks of both job applicants and existing employees.
+The National Employment Law Project (NELP) estimated that 65 million Americans-or one in four adults-have a criminal record that may show up on a routine background check.
+Because people of color are disproportionately affected, the U.S. Equal Employment Opportunity Commission (EEOC) recommends that employers not ask about convictions on job applications.
+A number of jurisdictions have passed legislation to remove conviction history questions from job applications-a measure commonly known as "ban the box."
+Generally, "ban the box" laws allow employers to inquire about an applicant's criminal history some time after the job application or initial interview.